ConnerChappell/ConnerChappell.github.io/_posts/2021-1-28-git-advanced.md

 ![_config.yml]({{site.baseurl}}/images/rebase/git-rebase-visual1.png)

 This second image shows what happens after we use git rebase.
 You'll want to make sure you checkout to your feature branch first.
-From their you rebase master.
+From there you enter **git rebase master** in the command line.
 Those original commits on the feature branch have been moved onto the tip of the original (master) branch.
 The project history has been rewritten.

 ![_config.yml]({{site.baseurl}}/images/rebase/git-rebase-visual2.png)